jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 In these other systems,
 Western major key harmony is treated as just one mode (the Ionian mode) among many.

-By simply taking a step back and realizing that Western harmony is just one framework among many (albeit one that is very well-suited to Western musicians), otherwise confusing concepts can suddenly become clear.
+By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---otherwise confusing concepts can suddenly become clear.

 For example,
 why don't V chords in popular music follow the harmonic function of pulling home to the I chord?